Data-samrex/uk_youtube_data/README.md

 We discovered that

-1. NoCopyrightSOunds, Dan Rhodes and DanTDM are the channnels with the most subscribers in the UK
+1. NoCopyrightSounds, Dan Rhodes and DanTDM are the channels with the most subscribers in the UK
 2. GRM Daily, Man City and Yogscast are the channels with the most videos uploaded
-3. DanTDM, Dan RHodes and Mister Max are the channels with the most views
+3. DanTDM, Dan Rhodes and Mister Max are the channels with the most views
 4. Entertainment channels are useful for broader reach, as the channels posting consistently on their platforms and generating the most engagement are focused on entertainment and music